SylveLabs/RobloxDocs/Mirage.md

     end
 end)
 ```
-Dereplictaed remotes meaning u can fire remotes that arent viewable in datamodel
+Dereplictaed remotes meaning u can fire remotes that arent viewable in datamodel.

-Have a freezer and a model inside freezer and parent remote in workspace then model inside freezer
+Have a freezer and a model inside freezer and parent remote in workspace then model inside freezer.
 If u get a userdata reference of RemoteEvent u are able to call it even if its parented to a Freezer because the userdata is cached and no longer tries to create a new reference so it bypasses the **NotAccessible** check.